Politics of New Zealand: Modern political history

 The right-leaning National Party and the left-leaning Labour Party have dominated New Zealand political life since a Labour government came to power in 1935.
-During fourteen years in office (1935–1949), the Labour Party implemented a broad array of social and economic legislation, including comprehensive social security, a large scale public works programme, a forty-hour working week, and compulsory unionism.
+During fourteen years in office (1935–1949), the Labour Party implemented a broad array of social and economic legislation, including comprehensive social security, a large-scale public works programme, a forty-hour working week, and compulsory unionism.
 The National Party won control of the government in 1949, accepting most of Labour's welfare measures.
 Except for two brief periods of Labour governments in 1957–1960 and 1972–1975, National held power until 1984.

 The greatest challenge to the first and later Labour governments' policies on the welfare state and a regulated economy that combined state and private enterprise came from the Labour Party itself.
 After regaining control in 1984, the fourth Labour government instituted a series of radical market-oriented reforms.
 It privatised state assets and reduced the role of the state in the economy.
-It also instituted a number of other more left-wing reforms, such as allowing the Waitangi Tribunal to hear claims of breaches of the Treaty of Waitangi to be made back to 1840.
+It also instituted several other more left-wing reforms, such as allowing the Waitangi Tribunal to hear claims of breaches of the Treaty of Waitangi to be made back to 1840.
 In 1987, the government introduced the New Zealand Nuclear Free Zone, Disarmament, and Arms Control Act, banning visits by nuclear powered ships; the implementation of a nuclear-free zone brought about New Zealand's suspension from the ANZUS security alliance with the United States and Australia.

 In October 1990, the National Party again formed a government, for the first of three three-year terms.
-Despite promises to halt the unpopular reform process, the new National government largely advanced the free-market policies of the preceding government.
+Despite election promises to halt the unpopular reform process, the new National government largely advanced the free-market policies of the preceding government.
 Public disillusionment resulting from perceived "broken promises" of the previous two governments fuelled demand for electoral reform in New Zealand.
 In 1996, New Zealand inaugurated the new electoral system (mixed-member proportional representation, or MMP) to elect its Parliament.
 The MMP system was expected (among numerous other goals) to increase representation of smaller parties in Parliament and appears to have done so in the MMP elections to date.
 Between 1996 and 2020, neither National nor Labour had an absolute majority in Parliament, and for all but two of those years a minority government ruled (however, every government has been led by one or other of the two main parties).

-MMP parliaments have been markedly more diverse, with greater representation of women, and ethnic minorities and other minority groups.
+MMP parliaments have been markedly more diverse, with greater representation of women, ethnic minorities and other minority groups.
 In 1996, Tim Barnett was the first of several New Zealand MPs to be elected as an openly gay person.
 In 1999, Georgina Beyer became the world's first openly transgender MP elected to a national parliament.